-remember why At the end of a project it is often difficult to remember you did chose the what you were wanting to accomplish in the first place. topic The topic was interesting and important enough to be chosen, so go back to your thoughts at the beginning of the project.
+At the end of a project it is often difficult to remember what you were wanting to accomplish in the first place.
+The topic was interesting and important enough to be chosen, so go back to your thoughts at the beginning of the project.
 It might help you to see the usefulness of the project and how to convey it to others.
+The reasons you saw to choose this project might be the reasons others need to hear to buy it.

+get positive press coverage if necessary

-The reasons you saw to choose this project might be the reasons others need to hear to buy it. get positive The press is a double-edged sword: It can spread your ideas, or it can bury you.
-If you seek press coverage, press coverage if because the field can be reached by this specific necessary publication, make sure you can check the interview regarding science).
+The press is a double-edged sword: It can spread your ideas, or it can bury you.
+If you seek press coverage, because the field can be reached by this specific publication, make sure you can check the interview before publication.
+Not only because it might be (unnecessarily) negative, but reporters often have a hard time conveying the gist without errors (esp. regarding science).